Cynthia7979/conference-toy/README.md

 * Implement a GUI that shows the resulting video, and
 * Configure a webcam and have DingTalk/Zoom/WeMeet connect to it

+### Notices
-Due to my platform limitation, this project will be available for **Windows Only**.
+1. Due to my platform limitation, this project will be available for **Windows Only**.
 Feel free to fork this repository and implement support for other platforms ;)
+2. Due to some unknown problems with `sys.exit()`, the program may not exit correctly when pressing `q` or `x`.
+In this scenario, please kill the process manually.

 ## How?
 I will be using **Python 3.7** and the following libraries: